 Who can apply?
-All artists can apply, except for currently matriculating students and those employed by the Queens Museum
+Visual artists working in all disciplines can apply, except for currently matriculating students and Queens Museum full-time employees.

 Do I have to live in Queens?
 No

 Do I have to be a U.S. citizen?
 No—but you do have to be able to live legally in the U.S. during the two-year residency.

 Will the Queens Museum sponsor my visa?
 No.

 How large are the studios?
 Some are approximately 550 square feet and others are approximately 350 square feet.
 Ceiling height is 12’.